 The 1903 Delhi Durbar was an event of immense significance in the history of British India.
 It was a grand spectacle held in honor of the coronation of King Edward VII and Queen Alexandra as Emperor and Empress of India.
 The Durbar was an occasion for the British authorities to display their power and authority to the Indian people and to showcase the grandeur of the British Empire.
 It was also a platform for the Indian rulers and nobility to pay homage to the British monarch and pledge their loyalty to the Crown.

 The Kashmir Giants were brought to the Delhi Durbar by the British authorities to serve as a symbol of the might and power of the British Empire.
 The men were recruited from the remote and rugged mountains of Kashmir, where they were renowned for their extraordinary height and strength.
-The British had long been fascinated by the idea of using the physical attributes of the people of the Himalayas to enhance their own image of power and authority in India, and the 1903 Delhi Durbar provided an ideal opportunity to showcase these men to the Indian and international audience.

 The group of Kashmir Giants consisted of around two dozen men, all of whom were over seven feet tall and possessed remarkable physical strength and endurance.
 They were dressed in traditional Kashmiri attire, with brightly colored robes and turbans, and they carried enormous spears and shields that added to their imposing presence.
-They were stationed at strategic points around the Durbar grounds, where they stood guard and performed ceremonial duties, such as escorting important dignitaries and participating in the grand processions and parades.

 The presence of the Kashmir Giants at the Delhi Durbar had a profound impact on the Indian people and the international audience.
 For many Indians, the sight of these towering men from the mountains of Kashmir was both awe-inspiring and deeply unsettling.
 The sheer size and physical presence of the Giants seemed to symbolize the overwhelming power and dominance of the British Empire, and their role as ceremonial guards and attendants reinforced the image of the British as invincible rulers.